Winchester, Kentucky

-Winchester is a home rule-class city in and the county seat of Clark County, Kentucky, United States.
+Winchester is a city in and the county seat of Clark County, Kentucky, United States.
 The population was 19,134 at the 2020 census.
 It is part of the Lexington-Fayette, KY Metropolitan Statistical Area.
 Winchester is located roughly halfway between Lexington and Mt.
 Sterling.
+Winchester is a home-rule class city under Kentucky law.

 History

 It was named after Winchester, Virginia.

 Geography

 Winchester is located northwest of the center of Clark County, 18 mi east of Lexington and 15 mi west of Mt.
 Sterling.
 Kentucky Route 1958 (Bypass Road) is an outer loop around the town.
 Kentucky Route 627 (Boonesborough Road) leads towards Richmond, 21 mi to the south and Paris to the north.
 U.S. Route 60 (Winchester-Lexington Road/Lexington Avenue) runs through downtown Winchester.
 Interstate 64 passes through the northern part of the city, with access from exits 94 and 96.
 The Mountain Parkway turns off I-64 just northeast of Winchester and leads 75 mi east to Salyersville.

 According to the United States Census Bureau, Winchester has a total area of 20.4 km2, of which 20.3 km2 is land and 0.1 km2, or 0.67%, is water.